Foreign relations of China: Southeast Asia

 China's geopolitical ambitions focus on Southeast Asia, where Beijing is intent upon establishing a preeminent sphere of influence.
-China has pursued this ambition with a diplomatic campaign designed to bind the region to China - politically, economically, and militarily.
+China has pursued this ambition with a diplomatic campaign designed to bind the region to China – politically, economically, and militarily.
 China's transformation into a major economic power in the 21st century has led to an increase of foreign investments in the bamboo network, a network of overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.

 Historically, China's relations with the region has been uneasy, due to the country's involvement with the Vietnam War, the Malayan Communist Party during the first and second communist insurgencies in Malaysia, as well as the Communist Party of Indonesia and 30 September Movement in Indonesia.
 As a result, previously friendly relations with Indonesia under the Sukarno government broke off in 1967, and were not restored until 1990, while diplomatic relations with Malaysia were not established until 1974 and in 2015 Malaysia reached a status of comprehensive strategic partnership with China.
 China's invasion of Vietnam resulted in the Sino-Vietnamese War and other border conflicts; this war caused long-lasting animosity within Vietnam against China.
 Relations between the two states were only normalized in 1991 as Vietnam's closest ally, the Soviet Union, collapsed.
 Today, Vietnam and China have a healthy trade relationship, though tensions persist over the countries' boundaries in the South China Sea, among other disputes.
 Despite China's support of the Pol Pot's Khmer Rouge regime in Cambodia, which lasted long after its deposition, China enjoys a harmonious relationship with Cambodia.
 This relationship includes strong military and economic ties, with Cambodia defending China on the global stage; Cambodia's government has weak popular support, opening it to coercion by the Chinese government.
 China's relationship with Singapore is good, and the latter is one of only three countries that can enjoy visa-free entry to the country, starting 17 April 2011.

-In 2002, China and ASEAN agreed to create a code covering conduct in the South China Sea, that has yet to be finalized.

-In 2010, China claimed "indisputable sovereignty" over the South China Sea, but said that the other nations in the area could continue to navigate its waters.
-Ted Carpenter of the Cato Institute has called these claims "breathtakingly bold".

-In 2011, an article on Xinhua objected to collaborations between India, Philippines, Vietnam and Japan to resist Chinese sovereignty over the South China Sea, saying that these nations could not "counterbalance and contain China as they expected."
-Later that year China updated its strategy to "prevent more members of the Association of Southeast Asian Nations from joining the Washington-led containment policy", through the use of "Dollar diplomacy."
-This has proven more effective with the poorer ASEAN countries, as these are dependent on Chinese support.
+China is the largest trading partner of nearly all the Southeast Asian countries and one of the region's main sources of foreign direct investment.
+Over the course of 2008 to 2009, China became the largest trading partner of ASEAN.